OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control.md

 the `draft` folder unless there is a desire to merge the PR into the `main` branch before the document is ready for release approval.

-After finishing the edit, include and sign a new "changes" row within the document approval table and then subsequently the process moves to the **Document Ready for Review** stage (step 2), following the same steps as above.
+After finishing the edit the process moves to the **Document Ready for Review** stage (step 2), following the same steps as above.

 A QMS change can trigger a substantial change.
 Before release, it shall be checked whether it may impact the organization's process landscape and hence,